khalid-naami/khalid-naami.github.io/blog/2026-04-16-trading-spy-options-how-we-trade-gex-like-dealers.md

 slug: trading-spy-options-how-we-trade-gex-like-dealers
 ---

-# Trading SPY Options - How We Trade GEX Like Option Dealers
+# Trading SPY Options Like Professional Dealers

 The SPDR S&P 500 ETF Trust (**SPY**) is the most heavily traded financial instrument on the planet.
 Its options chain contains trillions of dollars in notional value.
 Trying to trade SPY options based on moving averages or retail sentiment is like trying to navigate a hurricane with a wet finger.